Children and Youth Services

 2. Active Kids Voucher

-The Active Kids program provides 2 x $100 vouchers for parents, guardians and carers of school-enrolled children to use towards sport and active recreation costs each year.
+The Active Kids program provides a $50 voucher for parents, guardians and carers of school-enrolled children to use towards sport and active recreation costs each year.

 The vouchers may be used with a registered activity provider for registration, participation and membership costs for sport, fitness and active recreation activities.

 If you are interested in applying for this voucher or would like some more information, please visit the website: Service NSW – Active Kids Voucher

 If you are looking for a registered provider in this program, please visit the following website to find what is available near you: Service NSW – Active Kids Providers

 3. Creative Kids Voucher

 The Creative Kids Voucher is all about making it easier for school-aged kids (4.5 to 18 years old) to get involved in creative and cultural activities.